eyaly/testcafe-sauce-workshop/README.md

 # TestCafe workshop includes Sauce Labs Testrunner Toolkit
-This is a workshop about writing your first TestCafe tests and running them with the Sauce Labs Testrunner Toolkit
+This is a workshop about writing your first TestCafe tests and running them locally and with the Sauce Labs Testrunner Toolkit
 > **For Demonstration Purposes Only**\
 > The code in these scripts is provided on an "AS-IS" basis without warranty of any kind, either express or implied,
 > including without limitation any implied warranties of condition, uninterrupted use, merchantability, fitness for a